 UPDATE Aug 13 2014: A group of 20 folks from the Hypergrid Safari visited Pathlanda today.
 Here’s a great writeup of the event from Thirza Ember.

 UPDATE Jan 27 2012: Rick Anderson, Director of Virtual Worlds at Rutger’s Center for Online & Hybrid Learning and Instructional Technology, brought a group of 10 students to visit Pathlandia last night.
-I’m happy to report that my desktop Opensim grid handled the load perfectly!
+I’m happy to report that my grid handled the load perfectly!